Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This bespoke WordPress website was crafted for Auto Rehab Global, a premier brand specializing in automotive repair and restoration.
-The project aimed to create a modern, high-performance platform that showcases their expertise in restoration, repair, and custom automotive craftsmanship.
+This custom WordPress website was developed for Auto Rehab Global, a leading brand in automotive repair and restoration.
+The goal was to build a modern, high-performance platform that highlights their expertise in restoration, repairs, and custom automotive craftsmanship.
 ---

 ## 🧩 Project Overview